neilsextra/yapu/README.md

 ### Notes

 This takes advantage of the excellent profiling tool - pandas-profiling.
-Create a storage account and specify V2 with a heirarchial file system.
+Create a storage account and specify V2 with a heirarchial file system turned on.
 Generate a SAS token and select the file that requires profiling.